Mobile Suit Gundam SEED Freedom

 The film had been in development since 2006, with production postponed for years in part due to head writer Chiaki Morosawa’s health; the project later advanced and the film was released on January 26, 2024.
 Director Mitsuo Fukuda has described production challenges around animating large-scale mecha action with extensive CGI and the volume of mobile suits and battleships involved, while also expanding on Kira’s story alongside Shinn Asuka and Athrun Zala.
 Besides English screenings, the film was later made available on Netflix as part of its streaming rollout.
 An expanded version titled a “Special Edition” (tokubetsuban) was also released in theaters with over 500 updated cuts and added epilogue footage in two limited runs (September 20–October 3 and November 1–14, 2024).

 The film grossed over ¥5 billion in Japan (¥5.049 billion) with more than 3 million admissions, becoming the highest-grossing film in the Gundam franchise.
-Critical response has been generally positive, with reviewers praising the romance element—especially Kira and Lacus—alongside the animation, music, and large-scale battles, while criticising the sexualization of female characters.
+Critical response has been generally positive, with reviewers praising the romance element—especially Kira and Lacus—alongside the animation, music, and large-scale battles.

-A prequel film titled Mobile Suit Gundam SEED Freedom ZERO was officially announced after SEED Freedom, with a teaser screened during the 2024 special edition runs and production confirmed by the franchise’s official channels.
+A prequel titled Mobile Suit Gundam SEED Freedom Zero was announced in November 2024.